ksong/retrofit/retrofit-mock/README.md

 Mock Web Server
 ==============

-A mock web server for mocking HTTP responses from a server, and simulating network behaviour.
+An mock web server for mocking HTTP responses from a server, and simulating network behaviour.

 Download
 --------